-As of December 31, 2021, we had federal net operating loss, or NOL, carryforwards of \$364.4 million, which may be available to offset future federal tax liabilities and expire at various dates beginning in 2030.
-As of December 31, 2021, we also had state NOL carryforwards of \$352.9 million, which may be available to offset future state income tax liabilities and expire at various dates beginning in 2030, and federal and state research and development credit carryforwards of approximately \$3.6 million, which begin to expire in 2040 (federal) and 2035 (state).
-These NOL carryforwards could expire unused and be unavailable to offset our future income tax liabilities.
+As of December 31, 2022, we had federal net operating loss, or NOL, carryforwards of \$349.4 million, which may be available to offset future federal tax liabilities and expire at various dates beginning in 2030.
+As of December 31, 2022, we also had state NOL carryforwards of \$390.6 million, which may be available to offset future state income tax liabilities and expire at various dates beginning in 2023.
+As of December 31, 2022, we had no federal and state research and development credit carryforwards.
+Our NOL carryforwards could expire unused and be unavailable to offset our future income tax liabilities.

 In general, under Sections 382 and 383 of the Code, the amount of benefits from our NOL and research and development tax credit carryforwards, respectively, may be impaired or limited if we incur an "ownership change," generally defined as a greater than 50% change (by value) in our equity ownership by certain stockholders, over a three-year period.
-We previously completed an analysis and determined that an ownership change has materially limited our net operating loss carryforwards and research and development tax credits available to offset future tax liabilities, which limitation is reflected in the numbers presented above.
-We may be further limited by any changes that may have occurred or may occur subsequent to December 31, 2021.
+We previously completed an analysis and determined that an ownership change has materially limited our net operating loss carryforwards and research and development tax credits available to offset future tax liabilities.
+During December 2022, an additional ownership change occurred as a result of our entry into the securities purchase agreement for the private placement transaction.
+As a result of the most recent ownership change, the utilization of our net operating loss carryforwards is subject to an annual limitation of \$0.2 million.
+We may be further limited by any changes that may have occurred or may occur subsequent to December 31, 2022.
 Any such limitations may result in greater tax liabilities than we would incur in the absence of such limitations and increased liabilities could adversely affect our business, results of operations, financial position and cash flows.
 If our ability to use our historical NOL and research and development tax credit carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.

 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs and research and development tax credit carryforwards could expire or otherwise become unavailable to offset future income tax liabilities.
-As described below in "Changes in tax laws or in their implementation or interpretation could adversely affect our business and financial condition," the 2017 Tax Act, as amended by the

-CARES Act, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards that may significantly impact our ability to utilize our NOLs to offset taxable income in the future.
+As described below in "Changes in tax laws or in their implementation or interpretation could adversely affect our business and financial condition," the 2017 Tax Act, as amended by the CARES Act, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards that have significantly impacted our ability to utilize our NOLs to offset taxable income in the future.
 In addition, state NOLs generated in one state cannot be used to offset income generated in another state.
-For these reasons, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes.
+For these reasons, even if we attain profitability, we will likely be unable to use a material portion of our NOLs and other tax attributes.